d2l-ai/d2l-en/chapter_deep-learning-computation/model-construction.md

 :end_tab:

 :begin_tab:`mxnet`
-One way that Gluon does this by allowing for hybridization (:numref:`sec_hybridize`).
+One way that Gluon does this is by allowing for *hybridization*, which will be described later.
-Here, the Python interpreter executes a Block the first time it is invoked.
+Here, the Python interpreter executes a block the first time it is invoked.
 The Gluon runtime records what is happening and the next time around it short-circuits calls to Python.
 This can accelerate things considerably in some cases but care needs to be taken when control flow (as above) leads down different branches on different passes through the net.
-We recommend that the interested reader check out the hybridization section (:numref:`sec_hybridize`) to learn about compilation after finishing the current chapter.
+We recommend that the interested reader checks out the hybridization section (:numref:`sec_hybridize`) to learn about compilation after finishing the current chapter.
 :end_tab: